django/djangoproject.com/README.rst

 section of the documentation on contributing to and localizing Django.

 Since this repo hosts three separate sites, our ``.po`` files are organized by website domain.
-At the moment, we have:
+Now, we have:

 * ``dashboard/locale/`` contains the translation files for https://dashboard.djangoproject.com